Seagate/cortx/doc/CORTX on JBOD.rst

 Starting Service
 ^^^^^^^^^^^^^^^^^

-- Run the below mentioned command to start the AuthServer.
+- Run the below mentioned command to start the AuthServer on all the three nodes.

    ::

-    systemctl start s3authserver
+    salt '*' cmd.run systemctl start s3authserver

-- Run the below mentioned command to restart the AuthServer.
+- Run the below mentioned command to restart the AuthServer on all the three nodes.

    ::

-    systemctl restart s3authserver
+    salt '*' cmd.run systemctl restart s3authserver

 - Run the following command to check the status of AuthServer.

    ::

-    systemctl status s3authserver
+    salt '*' cmd.run systemctl status s3authserver

 HAProxy
 --------